-Several release scenarios were modeled for each of the eight sites.
-Unmitigated releases, characterized by no emergency response for the first 24 hours, were simulated to provide a conservative, "worst-case" scenario at the hypothetical release locations24 (Stantec et al. 2017; Stantec et al. 2019; Appendix V).
-Two different crude oil types, a light Bakken crude oil and heavier Cold Lake Blend dilbit, were evaluated under three flow conditions (spring high flow, summer and fall average/moderate flow, and winter low flow) at the eight sites at different time intervals (6, 12, 18, and 24 hours).
+Several release scenarios were modeled for each of the seven sites.
+Unmitigated releases, characterized by no emergency response for the first 24 hours, were simulated to provide a conservative, "worst-case" scenario at the hypothetical release locations (Stantec et al. 2017).
+Two different crude oil types, a light Bakken crude oil and heavier Cold Lake Blend dilbit, were evaluated under three flow conditions (spring high flow, summer and fall average/moderate flow, and winter low flow) at the seven sites at different time intervals (6, 12, 18, and 24 hours).
 The spill volumes were estimated based on a 13-minute (10 minutes for response and 3 minutes of pumping out during valve closure) shutdown response and gravitational drainage of oil in the line based on distance between shut off valves and topography.

-Another conservative assumption is that crude oil would travel unimpeded during the entire 24-hour modeled run for each release scenario.
+&lt;sup>22 Another conservative assumption is that crude oil would travel unimpeded during the entire 24-hour modeled run for each release scenario.